Search Help

 Enter a partial or complete organization name to search among sponsor organizations, managing organizations, performing organizations, or source agency.
 You may need to use Boolean logic.

-- For example, will return records for projects in which Maine Department of Transportation is a sponsor organization, managing organization, performing organization or source agency.
+- For example, Maine Department of Transportation will return records for reports, datasets and projects in which Maine Department of Transportation is a Corporate Author, Sponsor Organization, Performing Organization or Conference Sponsor.

 Enter a person's last/family name and first/given name or initial to search among project managers and principal investigators.
 You can use wildcards and Boolean logic to search across all matching names, including first names.

-Note that a query for will return results for 'Smith, Robert,' 'Smith, Richard' and authors 'Smith and Robert' or other last/family and first/given names that begin with the letter R. It will not return results for 'Smith, Bob'.
-Please keep in mind that due to differences in indexing practices among the various contributors to the RIP Database, some records contain only first/given initials rather than full names.
+Note that a query for Smith, R*" will return results for 'Smith, Robert,' 'Smith, Richard' and authors 'Smith and Robert' or other last/family and first/given names that begin with the letter R. It will not return results for 'Smith, Bob'.
+Please keep in mind that due to differences in indexing practices among the various contributors to the TRID Database, some records contain only first/given initials rather than full names.

-Select Project End Date to search by date on which the project was completed or is expected to be completed.
+project completed dateto search by date on which the project was completed or is expected to be completed.